 Full scope business valuations generally take 3-4 weeks from our receipt of the information we need from you.
 Actual time-frame depends on the scope of work, the complexity of the business, the accuracy and completeness of information, workload and other factors.
 We can often deliver reports on accelerated time frames when required.

-Exit Strategies’ seasoned business appraisers would be pleased to discuss your business valuation needs, confidentially, and provide a proposal.
-Contact us, or see business valuation process for more information.
+Any of Exit Strategies’ business appraisers would be pleased to discuss your valuation needs, confidentially and at no cost, to quote the appropriate level of service.
+Please contact us, or see business valuation process for more information.